 - Populating Rubric and Grading Form cells gives students and graders a clear idea of requirements, but it is also good to keep Rubrics and Grading Forms simple and concise.

-- Ideally students should have access to the Rubric or Grading Form (either on Moodle or in written form) before they begin working, so that they understand the assignment expectations.
+- Ideally students should have access to the Rubric or Grading Form (either on Moodle or as separate shared files or documents) before they begin working, so that they understand the assignment expectations.

-- Consider sharing with students a link to the UoW Turnitin resources for students which includes how to access feedback and how to view the Rubric or Grading Form before submission.
+- Consider sharing with students a link to the UoW Turnitin resources for students which include how to access feedback and how to view the Rubric or Grading Form before submission.
 You may also find this a useful preview to help you decide how to design your own Rubric or Feedback Form.

 Moodle and Panopto are unavailable every Thursday 7:00 am – 7:30 am.